June 03, 2022

 Getting great customer video testimonials is highly dependent on asking the right questions.
 This is doubly important if you’re using video testimonial software with a remote collection process, because you won’t be there to tailor follow-up questions on the fly if customers or clients don’t give you the answer you want the first time.

-Want to skip to checking out our directory of 33 video testimonial questions and suggested email copy?
+Want to skip to checking out our directory of 45 video testimonial questions and suggested email copy?
 Sign up for our 100% free trial of Vocal Video to get full access to our video collector templates.

 Not to mention: One kind of business will require completely different questions than another to prompt a powerful testimonial.